I need human help to enter verification code (office hours only)

 Our annual midsummer camping trip is held at a state park in New Hampshire with families of all ages participating.
 Activities include swimming, biking, hiking, singing, relaxing and a Shabbat campfire and havdalah service held under the stars (hopefully!).
 Like to camp?
 Get in touch with the committee to help organize.

-Click to see Tikkun Olam volunteer opportunities and Shir Tzedek ("Song of Justice") social justice and advocacy projects.
+Click to see social action volunteer opportunities and social justice and advocacy projects.